 Quickly alternating between hot and cold temperatures cause your blood vessels to expand and contract (dilate and constrict) to increase blood flow.
-Blood helps to direct nutrients towards your muscles which helps them to recover both more effectively and efficiently.
-This process is known as ‘water therapy’ and is actually known for having many benefits for the skin, too, due to its effects on the pores.
+Blood helps to direct nutrients toward your muscles which helps them to recover both more effectively and efficiently.
+This process is known as ‘water therapy’ and is known for having many benefits for the skin, too, due to its effects on the pores.

 An article by Nadler et al. stated that “contrast therapy, which alternates between hot and cold treatment modalities, provides no additional therapeutic benefits compared with cryotherapy or thermotherapy alone”.

 How you use each one depends on the issue itself.
 The healing process consists of three phases:

 - Inflammatory: This is where the body contains the damage to a specific area which is where cold therapy can come into play to reduce pain and swelling.
 Using heat at this point can increase swelling, so try not to use any heat therapy for around 2 days after the injury or issue starts.

 - Proliferation: This phase is where new tissue is formed and heat can be applied to direct blood to the area and aid in the recovery process.